 Start with the ordinary documents

-Most expats should begin with employment and residence basics: salary certificate, permit or residence details, marital status changes, child or dependent information, and any canton-specific tax correspondence.
+Most expats should begin with employment and residence basics for their Swiss tax return: and residence basics: salary certificate, permit or residence details, marital status changes, child or dependent information, and any canton-specific tax correspondence.

 Then add pension and deduction documents.
 A Pillar 3a contribution needs a tax certificate from the provider.
 Pension fund certificates, vested-benefit documents, insurance certificates, and professional expenses may also matter depending on the case.